dataset-ninja/wider-face/README.md

 # WIDER FACE: A Face Detection Benchmark

-WIDER FACE is a dataset for object detection tasks.
+WIDER FACE is a dataset for object detection task.